chrisweb/chris.lu/README_WIP.md

 #### code box styling using components (only for option 1 and 2 NOT 3)

 #### option 1: meta data (@nextjs/mdx alternative to front-matter)

+TODO: we need to differentiate between static and dynamic meta data

 next we will use the new metadata API that got introduced in [next.js 13.2](https://nextjs.org/blog/next-13-2) at the end of february 2023, to pass some of our values we get from front-matter to next.js metadata